What A Conference It Was!

 Soaring Toward the Future: New Challenges in Raptor Migration

-The Hawk Migration Association on of North America (HMANA) is excited to present its 2018 conference, “Soaring Toward the Future: New Challenges in Raptor Migration.”
+The Hawk Migration Association of North America (HMANA) held its 2018 conference, “Soaring Toward the Future: New Challenges in Raptor Migration,” Oct.
+12-14, near Detroit, Michigan.

-We’ve assembled an exciting program that explores emerging topics of interest, including:
+An exciting program explored emerging topics of interest, including:

 - Raptor population trends